lsymds/shareasecret/README.md

 ### Environment Variables

 shareasecret configuration is achieved entirely via environment variables.
+If you _really_ need to configure it via a file, place a `.env` file in your working directory.

 - `SHAREASECRET_DB_PATH` - the path to the database file.
 Will be created if it doesn't exist.
 Accompanying `shm` and `wal` files will be created alongside it.
 - `SHAREASECRET_BASE_URL` - the base URL that shareasecret will be running under i.e. `https://secret.mycompany.example`
+- `SHAREASECRET_LISTENING_ADDR` - the address (including port) that the server will listen on.
+Defaults to `127.0.0.1:8994`.